Claes Oldenburg: Personal life

 Between 1969 and 1977, Oldenburg was in a relationship with the feminist artist and sculptor, Hannah Wilke, who died in 1993.
 They shared several studios and traveled together, and Wilke often photographed him.

 Oldenburg and his second wife, Coosje van Bruggen, met in 1970 when Oldenburg's first major retrospective traveled to the Stedelijk Museum in Amsterdam, where van Bruggen was a curator.
-The couple were married in 1977.
+The couple married in 1977.

 In 1992, Oldenburg and van Bruggen acquired Château de la Borde, a small Loire Valley chateau, whose music room gave them the idea of making a domestically sized collection.
 Van Bruggen and Oldenburg renovated the house, decorating it with modernist pieces by among others Le Corbusier, Charles and Ray Eames, and Alvar Aalto, Frank Gehry, Eileen Gray.
 Van Bruggen died on January 10, 2009, from the effects of breast cancer.

 Oldenburg's brother, art historian Richard E. Oldenburg, was director of the Museum of Modern Art, New York, between 1972 and 1993, and later chairman of Sotheby's America.

 On July 18, 2022, Oldenburg died at his home in Manhattan from complications of a fall, aged 93.

 Art market

 Oldenburg's sculpture Typewriter Eraser (1976), the third piece from an edition of three, was sold for $2.2 million at Christie's New York in 2009.

+The Whitney Museum of American Art currently houses thirty of Oldenburg's works.